 Rio Grande/RSC Sports Information

-The RSC Volleyball Champions of Character Team was selected with one player from each school chosen who best exhibits the five character values of the NAIA's Champions of Character program of respect, responsibility, integrity, servant leadership and sportsmanship.
+The conference also named a Champions of Character Team, with one player from each team who best exhibits the NAIA's five core character values of the respect, responsibility, integrity, servant leadership and sportsmanship named to the list.